ua-snap/epa-justice/README.md

 Some places have a one-to-many relationship with census geographies.
 In these cases, when results are available for every geographic unit, value are aggregated according to the guidance [here](https://www.cdc.gov/places/faqs/using-data/index.html).
 If results are unavailable for any geographic unit, values are not aggregated and and instead replaced with NA.

-This repo accesses US Census datasets via their survey-specific API endpoints ([ACS 5-year](https://www.census.gov/data/developers/data-sets/acs-5year.html) and [DHC](https://www.census.gov/data/developers/data-sets/decennial-census.html)), the CDC [PLACES](https://www.cdc.gov/places/index.html) datasets via their geography-specific API endpoints (for [county](https://data.cdc.gov/500-Cities-Places/PLACES-Local-Data-for-Better-Health-County-Data-20/swc5-untb/about_data), [place](https://data.cdc.gov/500-Cities-Places/PLACES-Local-Data-for-Better-Health-Place-Data-202/eav7-hnsx/about_data), [tract](https://data.cdc.gov/500-Cities-Places/PLACES-Local-Data-for-Better-Health-Census-Tract-D/cwsq-ngmh/about_data), and [zip code](https://data.cdc.gov/500-Cities-Places/PLACES-Local-Data-for-Better-Health-ZCTA-Data-2023/qnzd-25i4/about_data)), and the CDC [SDOH](https://www.cdc.gov/places/social-determinants-of-health-and-places-data/index.html) datasets via their geography-specific API endpoints (for [county](https://data.cdc.gov/500-Cities-Places/SDOH-Measures-for-County-ACS-2017-2021/i6u4-y3g4/about_data), [place](https://data.cdc.gov/500-Cities-Places/SDOH-Measures-for-Place-ACS-2017-2021/edkk-ze78/about_data), [tract](https://data.cdc.gov/500-Cities-Places/SDOH-Measures-for-Census-Tract-ACS-2017-2021/e539-uadk/about_data), and [zip code](https://data.cdc.gov/500-Cities-Places/SDOH-Measures-for-ZCTA-ACS-2017-2021/bumh-rgsq/about_data)).
+This repo accesses US Census datasets via their survey-specific API endpoints ([ACS 5-year](https://www.census.gov/data/developers/data-sets/acs-5year.html) and [DHC](https://www.census.gov/data/developers/data-sets/decennial-census.html)), the CDC [PLACES](https://www.cdc.gov/places/index.html) datasets via their geography-specific API endpoints (for [county](https://data.cdc.gov/500-Cities-Places/PLACES-Local-Data-for-Better-Health-County-Data-20/swc5-untb/about_data), [place](https://data.cdc.gov/500-Cities-Places/PLACES-Local-Data-for-Better-Health-Place-Data-202/eav7-hnsx/about_data), [tract](https://data.cdc.gov/500-Cities-Places/PLACES-Local-Data-for-Better-Health-Census-Tract-D/cwsq-ngmh/about_data), and [zip code](https://data.cdc.gov/500-Cities-Places/PLACES-Local-Data-for-Better-Health-ZCTA-Data-2023/qnzd-25i4/about_data)), and the CDC Non-Medical Factor Measures datasets via their geography-specific API endpoints (for [county](https://data.cdc.gov/500-Cities-Places/Non-Medical-Factor-Measures-for-County-ACS-2017-20/i6u4-y3g4/about_data), [place](https://data.cdc.gov/500-Cities-Places/Non-Medical-Factor-Measures-for-Place-ACS-2017-202/edkk-ze78/about_data), [tract](https://data.cdc.gov/500-Cities-Places/Non-Medical-Factor-Measures-for-Census-Tract-ACS-2/e539-uadk/about_data), and [zip code](https://data.cdc.gov/500-Cities-Places/Non-Medical-Factor-Measures-for-ZCTA-ACS-2017-2021/bumh-rgsq/about_data)).
 Note that zip code geographies are not currently used in this project, but the codebase here supports using zip codes if desired.

 ## Processing instructions